 Hong Kong — up till now, a thriving EB-5 market with very reasonable EB-5 processing times — will be subject to the same treatment and wait times as China.
 While the executive order (EO) has up to 15 days to go into effect, Trump may reconsider it based on China’s actions regarding Hong Kong’s autonomy.
 Immigration lawyer Robert Gaffney says, “there will almost certainly be legal pushback.”
 And he notes the next administration could rescind or amend the order.

 The last few years for Hong Kong as an EB-5 market have been positive indeed with the region being a top-10 market for the Green Card by investment program.
 Hong Kong, despite essentially being a city rather than a country, had thriving I-526 filing rates since FY2015 and enjoyed a far greater approval rate than global averages.
 As a region with a robust economy and many high net individuals — a third of whom may be interested in leaving Hong Kong — it was a market full of opportunity and optimism.
-Until now.
+But that was until now.

 On July 14, 2020, Trump signed an executive order to end Hong Kong’s separate status and treatment from mainland China.
 The executive order positions the move as a response to China’s “series of actions that have increasingly denied autonomy and freedoms that China promised to the people of Hong Kong.”
-The order speaks to the fact that the Hong Kong people may now face life in prison for protests, that the right to a trial may be suspended, and that it will be harder for journalists and human rights organizations to hold China accountable for its treatment of the Hong Kong people.
+The order speaks to the fact that the people of Hong Kong people may now face life in prison for protests, that the right to a trial may be suspended, and that it will be harder for journalists and human rights organizations to hold China accountable for its treatment of the Hong Kong people.

 Veteran immigration lawyer Robert Gaffney comments on the longer immigration wait times for Hong Kong: “There will almost certainly be legal pushback against the Trump Administration on this aspect of the EO.”